-LaCroix sparkling water and Southern Comfort are two extremely popular beverages that are delicious on their own, but why not put them together to make an even better drink?
+LaCroix sparkling water and Southern Comfort are two popular, delicious beverages, but why not combine them to make an even better drink?
 Introducing my Sparkling Water Southern Comfort Cocktail.
-This cocktail is exceptionally easy to make, better-for-you AND tastes amazing.
-I always love coming up with recipes with ingredients I have laying around.
-My husband and I had a handle of Southern Comfort left over from a party and wanted to use it to make some cocktails for ourselves, but the only mix-in we had at the time was coconut LaCroix.
+This cocktail is exceptionally easy to make, better for you, AND tastes fantastic.
+I always love coming up with recipes with ingredients I have lying around.
+My husband and I had a handle of Southern Comfort left over from a party and wanted to use it to make cocktails for ourselves, but the only mix-in we had at the time was coconut LaCroix.
 We were skeptical but thought we would give it a try – and let me tell you… I am so glad we did.

-This light, refreshing and simple cocktail is ideal for the summertime, but I find myself wanting it all year round.
-Because it only requires two ingredients, it’s so easy to whip up during get-togethers.
-Flavored sparkling water is such a great mix-in for cocktails because it not only adds flavor and bubbles, but it also will help you stay hydrated (I talk about the safety of sparkling water here on myfitnesspal.com).
+This light, refreshing, simple cocktail is ideal for summertime, but I want it all year round.
+Because it only requires two ingredients, it’s easy to whip up during get-togethers.
+Flavored sparkling water is such an excellent mix-in for cocktails because it not only adds flavor and bubbles, but it also helps you stay hydrated (I talk about the safety of sparkling water here on myfitnesspal.com).

 Southern Comfort History

-Southern Comfort is a sweet, fruity, strong golden alcohol that commonly gets mistaken for whiskey – but, it actually is a whiskey-flavored liquor.
-It was invented in 1874 in New Orleans by bartender Martin Wilkes Heron, when he added fruit and spices to low-quality whiskey to make it taste better – and it was a hit.
-In 1889 he started selling his creation, calling it Cuffs & Buttons because the ingredients he used to flavor the whiskey resembled cuffs (citrus peels) and buttons (cloves) – this name was also a jab at his main competitor: Hats & Tails.
-Eventually the liquor was renamed Southern Comfort, and is now commonly referred to as SoCo.
+Southern Comfort is a sweet, fruity, strong golden alcohol commonly mistaken for whiskey – but it is a whiskey-flavored liquor.
+It was invented in 1874 in New Orleans by bartender Martin Wilkes Heron when he added fruit and spices to low-quality whiskey to make it taste better – and it was a hit.
+So in 1889, he started selling his creation, calling it Cuffs & Buttons because the ingredients he used to flavor the whiskey resembled cuffs (citrus peels) and buttons (cloves) – this name was also a jab at his main competitor: Hats & Tails.
+Eventually, the liquor was renamed Southern Comfort and is now commonly referred to as SoCo.

-This unique liquor has inspired many different cocktails including the Comfort Collins (SoCo, lime juice, lemon-lime soda), the Southern Manhattan (SoCo, sweet vermouth, aromatic bitters) and the Southern Mule (SoCo, ginger beer).
-The brand now sells three different variations of the liquor: the original, 80 proof and 100 proof (just in case you want an EXTRA strong drink).
+This unique liquor has inspired many different cocktails, including the Comfort Collins (SoCo, lime juice, lemon-lime soda), the Southern Manhattan (SoCo, sweet vermouth, aromatic bitters), and the Southern Mule (SoCo, ginger beer).
+In addition, the brand now sells three different variations of the liquor: the original, 80 proof, and 100 proof (just in case you want an EXTRA strong drink).
 This tasty liquor is ideal for cocktails, so there’s no wonder why my Sparkling Water Southern Comfort Cocktail is so good!

 All About Sparkling Water

 If you’re unfamiliar with LaCroix, it’s a brand of sparkling water that has gained a massive fan group over the past several years – and I am one of those fans.
-LaCroix has actually been around since the 1980s and was initially only available in the Midwest.
-The brand gained so much success within the past several years because they decided to heavily market their brand on social media.
-With aesthetically-pleasing packaging and an array of fun flavors, like pamplemousse and limoncello, it instantly became “instagramable,” which led to tons of posts about it, which ultimately amped up their name.
+LaCroix has been around since the 1980s and was initially only available in the Midwest.
+However, the brand gained success within the past several years because it decided to heavily market its brand on social media.
+With aesthetically-pleasing packaging and an array of fun flavors like Pamplemousse and Limoncello, it instantly became “Instagramable,” leading to tons of posts about it, ultimately amping up its name.

 Making the Sparkling Water Southern Comfort Cocktail

 This cocktail is by far one of my easiest drinks to make.
-It only requires 4 things – ice, Southern Comfort, Coconut LaCroix and a lime for garnish.
+It only requires four things – ice, Southern Comfort, Coconut LaCroix, and a lime for garnish.

 The flavor profile of Southern Comfort surprisingly pairs amazingly with the coconut LaCroix.
 I was skeptical when I first combined the two, but trust me – this delicious combo is worth trying.
-The flavors really complement each other.
-I’ll throw it out there that some people really don’t care for the coconut flavor so if that’s you, try replacing it with lemon or lime instead and see how that goes.
-It won’t be exactly the same because it’s designed for that coconut but it will still be a light, refreshing drink.
+The flavors complement each other.
+I’ll throw it out there that some people don’t care for the coconut flavor, so if that’s you, try replacing it with lemon or lime instead and see how that goes.
+It will be different because it’s designed for that coconut, but it will still be a light, refreshing drink.

-Once you have your Southern Comfort and Coconut LaCroix, pour them in a glass over ice and garnish with a slice of lime – it’s that easy.
-I love adding lots of ice because then it stays super cold and melts into the drink over time so you can sip and savor it.
+Once you have your Southern Comfort and Coconut LaCroix, pour them into a glass over ice and garnish with a slice of lime – it’s that easy.
+I love adding lots of ice because it stays super cold and melts into the drink over time, so you can sip and savor it.
 Remember, we’re going for quality over quantity here.

 If you’re a fan of bubbly whiskey drinks, you should also try my Citrus Kombucha Old Fashioned.
 It’s another good one.